 Now that so many organizations have had to implement virtual work, many are considering permanently adopting it.
 Learn the steps you need to take to make remote work a cohesive part of your overall business.

 When the pandemic hit, and companies rushed, unprepared, into working virtually, many remote work proponents felt disappointed.
 They worried this would set the work-from-home movement back because companies would have a bad experience.

 They weren’t wrong to be worried.
 Businesses were not adopting the experiment under normal circumstances.
 They had little preparation and training, less-than-ideal tools and processes in place, and multiple distractions, including kids home from school.

 Now that the qualitative and quantitative data is coming in, however, we see this unplanned experiment has been a success.
 Most businesses, in fact, plan to adopt remote work strategies permanently.

 This guide provides a broad overview of what companies should consider if they plan to adopt remote work permanently.

-Over the last month, we have helped many companies implement remote communication tools and train their workforce on how to work remotely, giving us a front-row seat to how well organizations are adapting to the change.
+Over the past year, we have helped many companies implement remote communication tools and train their workforce on how to work remotely, giving us a front-row seat to how well organizations are adapting to the change.

 Here is what we are seeing and hearing from our clients: